 It sucks when you do what it takes to build up your desired physique but your body doesn’t respond anymore.
 You try harder but it seems that you’re not even trying.
-It means you reached the muscle plateau and your muscle won’t grow anymore.
+It means you reached the muscle plateau and your muscles won’t grow anymore.

 Ok, You don’t have to be disappointed because we’re going to cover the issue and what you must do in order to change this order.
 We’ll also cover a topic about Muscle Dysmorphic Disorder (MDD).